insin/nwb/docs/Configuration.md

 To customise a loader, add a prop to the `loaders` object matching its id with a configuration object.

-Refer to each loader's documentation (linked to for each [default loader](#default-loaders) documented below) for configuration options which can be set.
+Refer to each Webpack loader's documentation (linked to for each [default loader](#default-loaders) documented below) for configuration options which can be set.

 Generic loader options such as `include` and `exclude` can be configured alongside loader-specific query options - you can also use an explicit `query` object if necessary to separate this configuration.